FuegoDiego/twitter-sentiment-analysis/README.md

  * CUDA support: No

 ## Contact
-Please feel free to contact me if you found this interesting and think I would be a good fit at your company :)
+Please feel free to contact me at diego.caballero.loza@outlook.com if you found this interesting and think I would be a good fit at your company :)